enter-haken/rasmus/README.md

     $ make

 will create the schema `core` and `cms` for `rasmus`.
-It will also compile the `erlang` backend.
+It will also compile the `elixir` backend.
 At the moment, the database will be reseted on every `make` call.

 ## run